minio/minio-dotnet/Docs/API.md

 __Example__

 The maximum size of a single object is limited to 5TB. putObject transparently uploads objects larger than 5MiB in multiple parts.
-This allows failed uploads to resume safely by only uploading the missing parts.
 Uploaded data is carefully verified using MD5SUM signatures.

 ```cs